-Elva Diaz, an professor of pharmacology, will receive $1.5 million over five years to develop novel therapies for childhood brain cancer.
+Elva Diaz, a professor of pharmacology, will receive $1.5 million over five years to develop novel therapies for childhood brain cancer.

 Innovative, collaborative projects recognized with 2009 CTSC pilot grants

 David Segal, Ph.D. & Heike Wulff, Ph.D. are among the seven UC Davis researchers, who received pilot grant awards from the UC Davis Clinical and Translational Science Center (CTSC) to conduct innovative and collaborative research.
 The awards support studies ranging from work on a more effective epilepsy drug to an improved computer interface for controlling a wheelchair, room lights and a computer mouse.

 Professor and Pharmacology Chairman Donald Bers is recipient of the Joseph Silva Dean's Endowed Chair in Cardiovascular Research